-From a regulatory perspective, examples are provided through the American NERC-CIP [10], the German IT-Security Act [11], and the IT security catalogue of the German network regulator group BNetzA, and the French ANSSI [12].
-They all require security measures to support reliable grid operations, which are mapped to processes and organizational means, but they also need the technical means to operate the infrastructure appropriately.
-The following section elaborates technical means to address these requirements.
+From a regulatory perspective, examples are provided through the American NERC-CIP [12], the German IT-Security Act [13], and the IT security catalogue of the German network regulator group BNetzA, and the French ANSSI [14].
+They all require security measures to support reliable grid operation, which are mapped in the first place to processes and organizational means, but finally, these need to be supported by appropriate technical means to operate the infrastructure appropriately.
+The following section elaborates technical means to address these requirements focusing on authentication and authorization to achieve access control.